Study Reveals Health Care Shoppers Expect More From Delivery

 When you think of products you wish were delivered same-day, what immediately springs to mind?
 If you’re a typical U.S. consumer, it’s probably groceries.
 But prompted with the idea of having prescriptions and medical items delivered, the majority of consumers would jump at this convenient prospect.
 Health care items represent one of the greatest opportunities for retailers to satisfy consumers’ growing expectations around delivery speed, especially as projections for health care spending increase every year.

-Subsequently, purchasing health care products on a frequent basis is becoming ingrained in U.S. consumer shopping habits.
-Of those who took part in Dropoff’s recent annual consumer survey, 24% say they shop at least weekly at national pharmacy chains, like Walgreens and CVS.
+Subsequently, purchasing healthcare products on a frequent basis is becoming ingrained in U.S. consumer shopping habits.
+Of those who took part in Dropoff’s recent annual consumer survey, 24% say they shop at least weekly at national chains, like Walgreens and CVS.

-As more consumers turn to delivery for everyday household items and groceries, an influx of health care products, too, are being dropped into digital shopping carts.
+As more consumers turn to delivery for everyday household items and groceries, an influx of healthcare products, too, are being dropped into digital shopping carts.
 And consumers who opt for delivery when purchasing health care products, such as prescriptions, medications, and medical devices/supplies, have vastly different expectations surrounding delivery than other U.S. consumers.
-Between same-day and next day delivery becoming the norm, and the importance of professionalism from delivery persons, retailers are pivoting to focus on the quality of delivery services to meet rising demand for health care delivery like never before.
+Between same-day and next-day delivery becoming the norm, and the importance of professionalism from delivery persons, retailers are pivoting to focus on the quality of delivery services to meet the rising demand for health care delivery like never before.

 Health Care Shoppers Expect Faster Delivery

 Dropoff consumer survey respondents who have health care products delivered have higher expectations for delivery times than those who don’t opt for delivery when purchasing these products, and those expectations are increasing year over year.
 Of those who have health care products delivered, 44% say they expect much faster delivery times than a year ago compared to 42% of consumers who expect faster delivery times but don’t have health care items delivered.